James Drinkwater has featured in ART-CLE Issue 02, 2024:

 Drinkwater’s paintings are defined by their expressive use of colour.
 They are rich in matter, working texture and colour into abstract yet familiar figures, landscapes and interiors that speak of his experiences both real and imagined.
 In subject, his work draws heavily on the intimacy of his family life, the oceanic environment in which he lives, the broader Australian landscape and the people and places with which he interacts in his movements and travels.
 As was the case for the 20th century painters Drinkwater has so admired, his own exploration of this personal iconography at once allows insight into his subjective experience and offers something of our shared world to dive into.

-Images courtesy Nic Gossage
+James Drinkwater, courtesy Nic Gossage